-The resurrection of Jesus Christ is the foundation of Christianity.
-Historically the evidence for the death burial and resurrection of Jesus Christ has been demonstrated with proof from first century eyewitnesses, Messianic prophecies, extra biblical evidence with historians such as Josephus Flavious, Cornelius Tacitus, Pliny the Younger, Lucian of Samosata, Babylonian Talmud 43a, church fathers, Archeologists, Bible scholars, and more.
-For Christians the Jewish Passover and Easter are connected to the death of Jesus upon the cross and His resurrection, but Easter does not biblically represent the gospel message.
-I prefer not to use the word Easter because of it’s pagan origin and how many things celebrated in it misrepresent the gospel of Jesus Christ, His death upon the cross as atonement for sin, and His resurrection according to the Bible and Messianic prophecies in the Old Testament Scriptures.
-I prefer Happy Resurrection Day!
+Historically the evidence for the death burial and resurrection of Jesus Christ has been validated from first century eyewitnesses, Messianic prophecies, extra biblical evidence with historians such as Josephus Flavious, Cornelius Tacitus, Pliny the Younger, Lucian of Samosata, Babylonian Talmud 43a, church fathers, Archeologists, Bible scholars, and more.
+For Christians the Jewish Passover and Easter are connected to the death of Jesus upon the cross and His resurrection, but the worldly celebration of Easter does not biblically represent the gospel message.

 The evidence for Jesus Christ death upon the cross is not debated as historical facts and documents from historians, archeologists, Bible scholars, and other sources provide sufficient proof that Jesus existed and died.
 There are many Jews who believe Jesus is the true Messiah, the Christ, the Son of God, according to Messianic Jewish prophecies.
 There are also many Jews who believe He is false Messiah, and believe that He did not fulfill the prophecies accurately.